pooulad/treeway/README.md

 This is my first package😁.
 So if you find any issues or have suggestions for improvements, please open an issue or submit a pull request on [GitHub](https://github.com/pooulad/treeway).

+Please follow the semantic-release package rules for commits. for more information see [Semantic-Release](https://github.com/semantic-release/semantic-release)

 # License

 This project is licensed under the MIT [License](LICENSE) - see the [License](LICENSE) file for details.

+# Todo

+- [ ] imporve style
+- [ ] add checkbox(optional props)